'We are Manchester': City defiant after attack

 Isaac and his 14-year-old cousin Kara had spent the night watching their idol, Ariana Grande, on stage.
 The family had come all the way from Iceland for the concert, and had spent months planning their trip.

-But an evening that had been filled with music and fun had ended in fear and bloodshed: 22 of Grande's fans -- one just eight years old -- dead, and 59 more wounded.
+But an evening that had been filled with music and fun had ended in fear and bloodshed: at least 22 of Grande's fans -- one just eight years old -- dead, and 59 more wounded.

 "I thought I was going to die," says Isaac.
 "I was so scared."